project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 	go to project folder and run **./build.sh**
 	**run** ionic cordova platform add android**

-### Cordova-plugin-sunbirdsplash
-This plugin displays and hides a splash screen during application launch.
  To change the splash screen and splash image, go to SunbirdEd-mobile/resources/android/splash and update the **drawable-ldpi-splash.png**

 To update your required splash.png file and SunbirdEd-mobile/resources/android/icon update **drawable-ldpi-icon.png ** to your required **icon.png file ** in resource folder and  run **ionic cordova run android**.
 This generates the resource files for this platform and splash image and splash screen automatically changes and is added in config.xml file.